 - A full review of the risks included in the corporate risk register has been undertaken to ensure the risk register reflects the current risks that the council faces. - The risk register identifies risks that may prevent the council achieving the objectives set out in the Corporate Plan and enables the council to continue to provide services to the citizens and communities of Newport.
-Robust management of these risks is imperative to the realisation of the council's objectives. - The corporate risk register helps the council to ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs by considering the sustainable development principle set out in the Wellbeing of Future Generations (Wales) Act 2015. - There are 14 risks identified in the risk register; 4 remain from the previous update, 2 have been closed and 2 updated, in addition to this 8 new risks have been identified. - There are 5 high risks and 9 medium risks. - The detail and planned mitigating actions for each risk are provided below. - Proposal Cabinet is asked to consider the contents of the Corporate Risk Register and request regular updates regarding the planned mitigating actions. - Action by Chief Executive, Strategic Directors and Heads of Service - Timetable Immediate
+Robust management of these risks is imperative to the realisation of the council's objectives. - The corporate risk register helps the council to ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs by considering the sustainable development principle set out in the Wellbeing of Future Generations (Wales) Act 2015. - There are 14 risks identified in the risk register; 4 remain from the previous update, 2 have been closed and 2 updated, in addition to this 8 new risks have been identified. - There are 5 high risks and 9 medium risks. - The detail and planned mitigating actions for each risk are provided below. - Proposal To note the contents of the Corporate Risk Register. - Action by Chief Executive, Strategic Directors and Heads of Service - Timetable Immediate